Blog Fitness 10 Plank Alternatives for When You Want to Switch up Your Core Workout

 2. Lean back slightly, engage your core, and lift your feet off the ground, bringing your shins parallel to the floor.
 Maintain a straight back and lifted chest throughout the exercise.

 3. Extend your arms straight out in front of you, parallel to the floor, or keep them on the backs of your thighs for additional support.
-This is your Boat Pose.
+This is the Boat Pose.

 4. Hold the pose for the desired amount of time, focusing on maintaining proper form and steady breathing.
 Release the pose and return to the starting position when finished.